Escorted TourNorway, Sweden, Finland, Denmark, Baltics, and Russia

 Day 15 TALLINN - HELSINKI (B)

 Breakfast at the hotel.
 Morning at leisure.
-After noon, transfer to Helsinki's International Rail Station, where we will board the Allegro Train bound for St. Petersburg, a city founded in 1703 by Czar Peter the Great and one of the most beautiful cities in Europe.
+Afternoon transfer to Helsinki's International Rail Station, where we will board the Allegro Train bound for St. Petersburg, a city founded in 1703 by Csar Peter the Great and one of the most beautiful cities in Europe.
 Also known to the world as the "Northern Capital of Russia" and "the Venice of the North", St. Petersburg was virtually unharmed by the 1930-50s Stalinist reconstruction, and its downtown dazzles the eye of the visitor with splendid palaces, stylish monuments, straight avenues, beautiful bridges and other attractions.
 St. Petersburg is filled with history and mystery.
-Arrival in St. Petersburg and transfer to the hotel for check-in.
+Arrival in St. Petersburg and transfer to the hotel for check-in and dinner.

 Day 17 ST. PETERSBURG (B)